ibnlanre/portal/README.md

 console.log(nodeB.name); // "Node Beta"
 ```

+> **Warning:** Circular references are supported, but be mindful of performance with very large or deeply nested graphs.

+---

 ### Handle arrays in stores

 When your store's state includes arrays, `@ibnlanre/portal` treats them in a specific way: